gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 #### Epilogue (again!)

-Again, let's assume the user is sensible, so only the following combinations are permitted:
+Let's assume the user is sensible, so only the following combinations are permitted:
 - `TypeAcc=float` (can be FP16/BF16/FP8 MMA) -> `TypeC` can only be BF16 or FP16 -> we can use the previous code.
 - `TypeAcc=int` (INT8 MMA) -> `TypeC` can only be INT32 -> no dtype conversion needed.